 If you were to ask any colourist or stylist for advice on how to get your hair back in tip top condition, it's highly likely they'll point you in the direction of Olaplex.
-Though not without controversy recently (the brand ditched an ingredient supposedly linked to infertility), Olaplex products remain the gold standard for repairing broken bonds and making dry, damaged hair feel brand new.
+Though not without controversy recently (a lawsuit filed against the brand earlier this year alleges its products can cause hair loss), Olaplex products remain the gold standard for repairing broken bonds and making dry, damaged hair feel brand new.

-After a stint with bleach and blue hair dye last summer, my lengths are a little worse for wear.
-No matter how many trims I book in for, the ends feel like straw, and as it's so dry, it's always frizzy.
+After a stint with bleach and blue hair dye, my lengths were a little worse for wear.
+No matter how many trims I booked in for, the ends felt like straw, and as it was so dry, it was always frizzy.
 I'm after softness, shine and movement.
-While there are countless products that give me a leg up (ARKIVE's The Good Habit Hybrid Oil, £14, and Kérastase Elixir Ultime L'Original Hair Oil, £39), Olaplex will always pique my interest.
+While there are countless products that gave me a leg up (ARKIVE The Good Habit Hybrid Oil, £14, and Kérastase Elixir Ultime L'Original Hair Oil, £45.80), Olaplex always piques my interest.

 I experienced the real benefits the next day, though.
 At first, I was sceptical that this clear, unassuming serum could help define my natural waves as the product description suggests — but it did.
 Instead of killing my hair with straighteners (or whipping it up with a claw clip to hide the bleach damage, which I've been doing lately) I pulled my fingers through my lengths and flipped it to one side.
 My waves fell pretty perfectly with added bounce, volume and shine.
 You can use the serum on dry hair, too, to smooth down flyaways and to dial up the glossiness.